-If you’re a long time reader of this blog, chances are high you’ve read my first book: Running Lean.
+If you’re a long-time reader of this blog, chances are high that you’ve read my first book: Running Lean.
 But did you read my second book: Scaling Lean?
 My research says probably not.
-You’ve probably been waiting to pick up the second book for when you’re actually scaling your product.
+You’ve probably been waiting to pick up the second book for when you’re scaling your product.

 Being a deliberate reader myself, I’d probably have done the same.
-But what if I told you that, despite the title and book cover, Scaling Lean is actually sort of a prequel, not a sequel.
+But what if I told you that, despite the title and book cover, Scaling Lean is sort of a prequel, not a sequel?

 Scaling Lean shows you how to

-- measure the 3 stages of the product lifecycle: problem/solution fit, product/market fit, scale with metrics — so you aren’t running blind,
+- measure the three stages of the product lifecycle: problem/solution fit, product/market fit, scale with metrics — so you aren’t running blind,

 - identify your riskiest assumptions without guesswork — so you focus on right action, right time, and